 Often referred to as the “sleep hormone,” melatonin’s job is to communicate the status of environmental lighting to the rest of the body.
 Most people produce enough melatonin during evening hours to help them fall asleep quickly.
 Insomniacs often have much lower levels of this hormone which makes it difficult for them to reach a deep REM sleep.
 Our brain’s pineal gland produces melatonin and releases it into the bloodstream when the suprachiasmatic nucleus detects darkness.
 This process helps relax the body and prepares it for sleep.

 Melatonin has a reputation for being the best natural sleeping aid for over the counter purchase.
 Studies have shown that melatonin can improve sleep quality, sleep latency, and alertness during the day.
 It’s important to start with a small dosage to assess tolerance.
-Most users find 1-3mg, one or two hours before bedtime, to be the perfect dosage for insomnia treatment.
+Most users find 1-3mg, one or two hours before bedtime, to be the right dosage to help with their sleeplessness.
 Be wary of supplements that load up on melatonin using 5-6mg, as more is not always better.
 These sleeping pills may cause you to wake up feeling drowsy or mentally fatigued instead of rested and refreshed.

 Frequently used in teas, essential oils, and other non-prescription home remedies for sleep, lemon balm works as a sedative within the body to reduce stress and anxiety.
 Studies have shown the calming effect promotes relaxation and can treat anxiety-related insomnia.
 Although lemon balm hasn’t been studied extensively in isolation, the results are well-documented when paired with other soothing herbs such as hops extract, chamomile, and valerian root.